mikelgo/workshop-exercises/angular-basic/05-router_basic.md

 ```

-serve the application, enter an invalid url and hit see if the navigation works
+Serve the application, enter an invalid url and hit see if the navigation works

 ## Bonus